danjokeny/ScholarshipApplication/README.md

 12.  admin and reviewers call different route to get all application forms
 13.  requestors can only see their applications
 14.  added welcome login message to nav bar
-15.  added secone message line to users and forms page
+15.  added second message line to users and forms page

+Change ## -
+Name:
+Date:
+Detail Changes:

 ===============================================
 Known bugs / enhancements / behavior questions: